caius/caiustheory.com/content/post/2017-09-26-git-git-git-git-git.md

 What a git.

 My initial thought was overriding the `git` binary in my `$PATH` and having it strip any leading arguments that match `git`, so we end up running just the `git status` at the end of the arguments.
-An easier way is to just use [`git-config`][gitconfig]'s `alias.*` functionality to expand the first argument being `git` to a shell command.
+An easier way is to just use [`git-config`][git-config]'s `alias.*` functionality to expand the first argument being `git` to a shell command.

 ```shell
 git config --global alias.git '!exec git'